Achievable logoAchievable logo

 An investor owns 100 shares of stock at $20/share.
 The investor receives a 25% stock dividend.
 What changes?

 Let’s go through the math.
-The first step is to find the stock dividend factor.
+First, find the stock dividend factor.

 To find the stock dividend factor, add the stock dividend percent (in decimal form) to 1